How to get a handyman license in Nevada

-General building contractor, which involves construction or remodeling of buildings
+General building contractor, which involves the construction or remodeling of buildings

 Specialty contractors, which involve specialized building trades of crafts (such as plumbing and heating, electrical, carpentry, roofing and siding, etc.)

-Choose the classification that most accurately describes the type of work you plan to do as a handyperson.3
+Choose the classification that most accurately describes the type of work you plan to do as a handyperson.

-Keep in mind that you must obtain a Nevada Business ID from the Nevada Secretary of State Business Portal before you complete the application.4
+Keep in mind that you must obtain a Nevada Business ID from the Nevada Secretary of State Business Portal before completing the application.

 If you need assistance in completing your application, the Nevada State Contractors Board offers three options: